Home Farm, Bracknell

+History

 Home Farm was built in the mid-1970s by a private developer, but the project stopped when the developer ran out of money.
 The site was taken over by Bracknell Council, and the houses used for social housing.
 Following the 'Right to buy' legislation, about 50% of the homes are now in private ownership.

 It differs from the rest of Great Hollands in that traffic segregation has not been included in the plan.

-By road, the housing estate is accessible via Ringmead (the Great Hollands ring road).
+A 2013 report by the University of Reading investigating the health impact of building improvements found that residents of Home Farm reported experiencing positive outcomes more frequently than expected, following work performed in 2011–2012.